hzeller/rpi-rgb-led-matrix/README.md

 or eBay.
 If you are in China, I'd try to get them directly from some manufacturer or Taobao.

-They all seem to have the same standard interface, essentially controlling two banks of 16 rows (0..15 and 16..31) There are always two rows (n and n+16), that are controlled in parallel
-(These displays are also available in 16x32; in that case, it is two banks of 8).

-The data for each row needs to be clocked in serially using one bit for red, green and blue for both rows that are controlled in parallel (= 6 bits), then a positive clock edge to shift them in - 32 pixels for one row are clocked in like this (or more: you can chain these displays).
-With 'strobe', the data is transferred to the output buffers for the row.
-There are four bits that select the current row(-pair) to be displayed.
-Also, there is an 'output enable' which switches if LEDs are on at all.

-Since LEDs can only be on or off, we have to do our own PWM.
-The `RGBMatrix` class in `include/led-matrix.h` does that.
-You can use this as a library in your own projects or just use the demo binary provided here.
+The `RGBMatrix` class provided in `include/led-matrix.h` does what is needed to control these.
+You can use this as a library in your own projects or just use the demo binary provided here which provides some useful examples.

 Connection
 ----------